-The 2014 competition is now closed - the shortlist will be announced in June.
+The 2014 competition is now closed.

 Please check back soon for more information on the 2015 Reed Elsevier Environmental Challenge